larstobi/terraform-provider-multipass/docs/resources/instance.md

 ### Optional

+- `bridged` (Boolean) Add a bridged network interface.
+This is a shortcut for adding '--network bridged'.
 - `cloudinit_file` (String) Path to a user-data cloud-init configuration.
 - `cpus` (Number) Number of CPUs to allocate.
 Minimum: 1, default: 1.
 - `disk` (String) Disk space to allocate.
 Positive integers, in KiB, MiB, GiB or TiB suffix.
 Minimum: 512MiB, default: 5GiB.
 - `image` (String) Optional image to launch.
-If omitted, then the default Ubuntu LTS will be used. <remote> can be either ‘release’ or ‘daily‘.
-If <remote> is omitted, ‘release’ will be used. <image> can be a partial image hash or an Ubuntu release version, codename or alias. <url> is a custom image URL that is in http://, https://, or file:// format.
+If omitted, then the default Ubuntu LTS will be used. <remote> can be either 'release' or 'daily'.
+If <remote> is omitted, 'release' will be used. <image> can be a partial image hash or an Ubuntu release version, codename or alias. <url> is a custom image URL that is in http://, https://, or file:// format.
 - `memory` (String) Amount of memory to allocate.
 Positive integers, in KiB, MiB, GiB or TiB suffix.
 Minimum: 128MiB, default: 1GiB.
+- `network` (List of String) Network interfaces to add.
+Each entry can be a network name or a specification in 'key=value,key=value' format.
+Keys: name (required), mode (auto|manual), mac (hardware address).
+Example: 'name=bridge0,mode=manual' or just 'bridge0'.

 ### Read-Only